find your perfect postgrad program

 Postgraduate rankings: assessing postgraduate program quality

 The quality and standards of every UK postgraduate program is controlled in a number of ways, in part by each university itself and in part by quality assurance systems of other organisations via both official and unoffical rankings tables.

-League tables and rankings have the advantage of giving a quick impression of relative quality and can certainly help you distinguish the very best from the very worst.
+League tables and rankings have the advantage of giving a quick impression of relative quality and can certainly help you distinguish the very best from the very worst, they can also give you a good indication about the research focus and success of a university.
 But they need to be read with care and not used as the only source of information because they have a number of problems: